carbon-design-system/carbon/docs/style.md

 - Format with `describe`/`it` blocks
 - Use [`jest-dom`](https://github.com/testing-library/jest-dom) matchers for
   assertions
-- Keyboard navigation/interaction event testing is not well supported through JSDOM.
-Testing this in a simulated browser environment, such as Cypress (e2e), is a better environment for this type of testing.

 ```js
 import { render, screen, findByLabel } from '@testing-library/react';